Letters from Home (album)

-Letters From Home is the ninth studio album by American country music artist John Michael Montgomery, released on April 20, 2004.
-It features the singles "Letters from Home", "Goes Good with Beer", and "Cool" from The Very Best of John Michael Montgomery.
+Letters From Home is the ninth studio album by American country music artist John Michael Montgomery.
+The album was released on April 20, 2004.
+It features the singles "Letters from Home", "Goes Good with Beer" and "Cool" from The Very Best of John Michael Montgomery.
 Although "Cool", the first single, failed to chart, the title track reached #2 on the Hot Country Songs charts in mid-2004, becoming Montgomery's first Top 10 country hit since "The Little Girl" in 2000.
 "Goes Good with Beer" peaked at #51 on the same chart, and after its release, he exited Warner Bros.' roster.